hastega/Loki/README.md

 ## Next Implementations

-- Implement caching remote API  (TCIN1-2)

-- Unify local JSON db and Cache DB (Redis?
-JSON file?) and make it easily editable.

-- Set a JSON congif file to setup common task (endpoint, forcing cache, etc..)
+- Implementing webSocket

+- Implementing other methods for local database and redis (?)

 - API definition from JSON-OpenAPI

 - Custom middleware implementation

-## Visual

 ## How to run

-have Redis installed on machine.
+Have Redis installed on machine.

 - Clone the repo and install requirments.

-- run the Venv.

-- make database migrations.

 - > `npm install`